-The figure below shows the system requirements with the greatest impact on the cable design and requirements.
+The system requirements with the greatest impact on the cable design and requirements

-Figure 1: the system requirements that have the greatest impact on the cable design (right) the cable requirements that are influenced by these system requirements (centre) an example of a generic cable construction.
+Figure 1: the system requirements that have the greatest impact on the cable design and the cable requirements that are influenced by these system requirements

-Sometimes the function is also to support towing, deployment and/or recovery loads.
-For instance when the equipment is lifted by the cable, or when the cable is towed behind a vessel.
-In this case it will directly impact the required strength.
+If the function is also to support towing, deployment and/or recovery loads, it will directly impact the required strength.
 To define the required strength you have to define the load.
-It is therefore important to analyse the applied loads for every scenario and to define the Dynamic Amplification Factors, hoisting motion factors and duty factors.
+It is important to analyse the applied loads for every scenario and to define the Dynamic Amplification Factors, hoisting motion factors and duty factors.

 Another function of the cable could be to reach or maintain a certain depth (while being towed behind a vessel).
-Therefore weight is another cable requirement that is related to its function.
+In this case, weight is another cable requirement that is related to its function.

 Electrical stress is another important consideration.
 We design cables to keep the voltage stress below 2.5kV/mm.
 Otherwise air can ionize and generate discharges.
 This will eventually burn up your plastic insulation.
 Voltage stress decreases along with radius.
-So making the insulation thicker helps.
+Making the insulation thicker helps.

 The launch & recovery method usually has a major impact on the cable design.
 The diameter of the cable influences the minimum bend radius.
 This directly affects the size of the winch and handling system.

 Of course the required cable life plays an important part in the design process.
-The life is related to the operational profile, which is usually defined by our customers.
-We design cables in such a way that the strength member fails first.
+DeRegt designs cables in such a way that the strength member fails first.
 The fatigue life is what we consider here.
 One way of looking at fatigue life is the life factor.
-This is used for steel ropes and is partly applicable to steel armoured cables.
-The life factor is the safety factor on a load multiplied by the D over d ratio.
-D over d ratio is the diameter of the sheave wheel divided by the diameter of the cable.
-The theory is that the life factor is constant.
-So when the diameter of the sheave wheel is 2 times greater, the load can be 2 times greater without reducing the fatigue life.
-This theory only holds up to certain limits.
-The life factor theory does not apply to aramid cables.
+The life factor is the safety factor on a load multiplied by the D over d ratio (the diameter of the sheave wheel divided by the diameter of the cable).

 It’s not only about the number of deployment and retrieval cycles when considering fatigue.
 The cable is also subjected to many fatigue cycles while being towed behind the vessel.
 Normally the cable passes a sheave wheel at the back of the vessel.
 The vessel will move up and down due to wave motion, causing the cable to bend an enormous number of times.

-6,000m depth is a different situation to 500m.
-The required length and diameter are directly related to the operating depth.
-Diameter because the size of the conductors and length determines the voltage drop.
+The operating depth is an important factor, as the required length and diameter are directly related to the operating depth.
+6,000m depth requires a very different cable than 500m depth.
+For example, the diameter changes because the size of the conductors and required length determine the voltage drop.

 When we look at the picture in the middle we see a concentric lay-up.
 This means the cable has to go through the machine twice.
 Making it more expensive.
 Advantage is that the components in each layer have the same helix angle and therefore the same back twist requirements.